A Coinductive Approach to Proof Search through Typed Lambda-Calculi: Technical appendix on regularity of finitary terms

 We can even strengthen Corollary~\ref{cor:finitary-regular}.

-\begin{corollary} $\finrep{\seq\Gamma C}{\Xi}$ is strongly regular (whenever it exists). \end{corollary} \begin{proof} Regularity is already expressed in Corollary~\ref{cor:finitary-regular}.
-Concerning the regularity of the subexpressions, $\lambda$-abstraction does not influence on regularity, and in the recursive case of the definition of $\finrep{\seq\Gamma C}{\Xi}$, the same $\xi_{\Xi,Y:\sigma}$ is admissible for all the occurring subterms, hence also for the summands that are bound by the $\gfp$ operation. \end{proof}
+\begin{corollary} $\finrep{\seq\Gamma C}{\Xi}$ is strongly regular. \end{corollary} \begin{proof} Regularity is already expressed in Corollary~\ref{cor:finitary-regular}.
+Concerning the regularity of the subexpressions, lambda-abstraction does not influence on regularity, and in the recursive case of the definition of $\finrep{\seq\Gamma C}{\Xi}$, the same $\xi_{\Xi,Y:\sigma}$ is admissible for all the occurring subterms, hence also for the summands that are bound by the $\gfp$ operation. \end{proof}